Map (mathematics): Maps as functions

 In many branches of mathematics, the term map is used to mean a function, sometimes with a specific property of particular importance to that branch.
 For instance, a "map" is a "continuous function" in topology, a "linear transformation" in linear algebra, etc.

 Some authors, such as Serge Lang, use "function" only to refer to maps in which the codomain is a set of numbers (i.e. a subset of R or C), and reserve the term mapping for more general functions.

-Maps of certain kinds are the subjects of many important theories.
-These include homomorphisms in abstract algebra, isometries in geometry, operators in analysis and representations in group theory.
+Maps of certain kinds have been given specific names.
+These include homomorphisms in algebra, isometries in geometry, operators in analysis and representations in group theory.

 In the theory of dynamical systems, a map denotes an evolution function used to create discrete dynamical systems.

 A partial map is a partial function.
-Related terms such as domain, codomain, injective, and continuous can be applied equally to maps and functions, with the same meaning.
+Related terminology such as domain, codomain, injective, and continuous can be applied equally to maps and functions, with the same meaning.
 All these usages can be applied to "maps" as general functions or as functions with special properties.